Sourdough Pasta

 To start, place the flour in a medium-sized mixing bowl.
 In a separate small bowl, combine the sourdough starter, eggs, olive oil, and salt, and then pour this mixture over the flour.

 Remember to avoid a sticky dough consistency.
-If you discover that too much water has been added, simply sprinkle a small amount of flour onto the dough.
+If you discover that too much water has been added, simply work in a small amount of flour onto the dough.

 Transfer the dough onto a clean work surface and begin kneading it by hand for about 5 to 10 minutes, or until it becomes smooth and elastic.